ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 We believe that our university, college, and research group provide a motivating, conducive, and flexible environment to explore the candidate's interests, build relevant skills, and develop world-class research required to attain a PhD degree or further qualifications at a research-intensive university such as NUS.
 Our productive and collaborative setting enables you to integrate your project with existing ones and leverage on our network and other activities to turbocharge your research.
+Further, our lab provides a nice academic network that grants a front row opportunity to connect and collaborate with renowned international researchers.
+In addition, PhD students are encouraged to go for exchange opportunities too.

 Our small and friendly Lab is located at SDE4, [the first newly-built net-zero energy building in Singapore]({{< ref "/post/2020-12-sde4-ilfi/index.md" >}}), and the first university building in the world to be [WELL Certified Gold](https://www.wellcertified.com/).